 I’ve always been fascinated with the art of butchery, and when I was a child the grocery stores and corner markets had more butchers and a good 90% of various proteins behind the counter.
-We’d take a number if it was crowded or rang the bell.
-The butcher would then take our order, cut what was needed and then wrapped it up neatly in white or a pale pink butcher paper. .These men always had a smile, always greeted with “good day” or “good evening” Those were the days of superior customer service, and knowing where your meat came from.
+We’d take a number or rang the bell sitting on the counter.
+The butcher would then take our order, or my mom would choose from a selection of cuts on display.
+The butcher wrapped it up neatly in white or a pale pink butcher paper.These men always had a smile, always greeted with “good day” or “good evening” Those were the days of superior customer service, and knowing where your meat came from.

 Also added a few charts comparing fat, nutrients and other healthy facts.